matthiasbock/Linear-Photosensors/README.md

-Linux support for readout of linear photocell arrays
+How to read out linear photocell arrays
 ===================

 This project aims for supporting readout of CCD modules.